Consumer medicine information

 Metabolism.

-In vitro, acalabrutinib is predominantly metabolized by CYP3A enzymes, and to a minor extent by glutathione conjugation and amide hydrolysis.
+In vitro, acalabrutinib is predominantly metabolised by CYP3A enzymes, and to a minor extent by glutathione conjugation and amide hydrolysis.
 ACP-5862 was identified as the major metabolite in plasma with a geometric mean exposure (AUC) that was approximately 2- to 3-fold higher than the exposure of acalabrutinib.
 ACP-5862 is approximately 50% less potent than acalabrutinib with regard to BTK inhibition.

 Acalabrutinib may inhibit intestinal BCRP substrates (see Section 4.5 Interactions with Other Medicines and Other Forms of Interactions), while ACP-5862 may inhibit MATE1 (see Section 4.5 Interactions with Other Medicines and Other Forms of Interactions) at clinically relevant concentrations.
 Acalabrutinib does not inhibit MATE1, while ACP-5862 does not inhibit BCRP at clinically relevant concentrations.